ElsiddigAhmed/portfolio/README.md

 ## How to get up and running.

 - clone this repo to your local machine
-- open terminal in the repo dir and run yarn to install dependancies
+- open terminal in the repo dir and run <script>yarn</script> to install dependancies
 - after installing all packages run yarn start to start the application on localhost:3000
 - build the binary optemized version of the app by running yarn build